MattMgn/optical_flow/README.md

 ### TODO  :
 * add rangefinder information for depth estimation and velocity calculation to provide odometry
-* add Pose estimator with Kalman Filter
+* add Kalman Filter for Pose estimation